razelkayamdev/DispatchGroup/README.md

 # Dispatch Group
-An example for dispatch groups, in a playground.
+An example for dispatch groups, in a playground!